crawlbase/proxycrawl-net/README.md

 See [nuget package](https://www.nuget.org/packages/ProxyCrawlAPI/)

+## Asynchronous Programming

+Every method has a corresponding async version.

+i.e.

+`Get` has an async version  `GetAsync` while,

+`Post` has an async version named `PostAsync`,

+and so on...

 ## Crawling API Usage

 Initialize the API with one of your account tokens, either normal or javascript token.
 Then make get or post requests accordingly.